TimothyRoberts/Generative-Design/README.md

-Generative-Design
+Generative Design
 =================
+Generative design is an iterative process that allows a range of design options to be explored.
+Constraints are set by the designer, and many results can be generated within these constraints.

-This repository is a collection of generative design pieces.
-Experiments in typography, shape, colour and design can be found here.
+This is a collection of generative design pieces created as part of a final year Creative Coding module:

 [Wallpaper Generator](FlowfieldWallpaper/BookCover_Final_Origin)
 -------------------
-This project allows users to generate and save a wallpaper for their phone.
+This project allows users to generate and save a wallpaper for a mobile device.
 Perlin noise was used for the design to create a path for particles to follow.
 The colour of the particles and the magnitude of the perlin noise path can be adjusted by the user to create a variety of interesting results.

 ![alt text](Images/WallpaperGenerator.png "Flowfield Wallpaper")